Approaches to Degree Planning Software

 Overview

-Universities use a range of systems to support academic advising and degree planning.
+Universities use different approaches to support academic advising and degree planning.

 Common approaches

-Most degree planning software implementations are built using one or more of the following approaches.
+Most systems use one or more of the following approaches:

 1. Audit-led systems